pocketbase/pocketbase/README.md

 **For documentation and examples, please visit https://pocketbase.io/docs.**

+> [!WARNING]
-> ⚠️ Please keep in mind that PocketBase is still under active development
+> Please keep in mind that PocketBase is still under active development
 > and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

 ## API SDK clients